-This section details how the Airport is performing in conjunction with its Key Performance Indicators (KPI's), the change in traffic numbers over the course of the year, and provides information of the types of aircraft and airlines which operate at the Airport.
+This section details how the airport is performing in conjunction with its Key Performance Indicators (KPI's), the change in traffic numbers over the course of the year and provides information of the types of aircraft and airlines which operate at the airport.
+The KPI's are in line with the noise mitigation measures of the UK Aeronautical Information Publication (AIP).